 Get independent financial advice

 There are many agencies in the UK who offer free financial advice to people in debt.
 You should remember that being in debt is not a criminal offence and if you are in debt this is something that must be addressed responsibly.
 A debt counsellor can work out a budget for you and will advise you of legal procedures that protect your when under financial strain such as bankruptcy, an IVA or a Dent Management Plan.
+Similarly in Scotland there are many different ways to deal with your debt, a alternative to an IVA is a scottish trust deed that will allow you to lower your monthly debt payments and in some cases write part of your debt off.

 Your input: we would love to hear it!